Passpoint Certified Hotspot 2.0

 Passpoint Release 3 (R3)

-For the first time, Passpoint allows operators to offer B2B customers a tool to engage with visitors.
-They can do this through a Venue URL, which displays information about the Wi-Fi service and, at the same time, provides offers and local promotions.
-The R3 version also includes features for end-users to approve terms and conditions and charges for the Wi-Fi service.
+For the first time, Passpoint allows operators to provide B2B customers with tools to engage visitors through a Venue URL.
+This feature displays information about the Wi-Fi service while also offering local promotions and deals.
+Additionally, R3 includes functionality for end-users to approve the Wi-Fi service’s terms, conditions, and charges.

-We think Passpoint R3 may have attempted to push the user engagement features too far.
-Deploying these features through ANQP locally in the access points will make it harder to maintain central control, especially in a multi-vendor deployment scenario with various support for the different Passpoint versions.
-Because of the challenges in management and lack of device support, there is a risk that R3 will never be implemented in carrier Wi-Fi networks.
+However, we believe Passpoint R3 may have overextended its focus on user engagement features.
+Deploying these features via ANQP locally at access points complicates central management, particularly in multi-vendor deployments where support for different Passpoint versions varies.
+Given the challenges in management and the lack of widespread device support, there is a risk that R3 may never be widely adopted in carrier Wi-Fi networks.

-Security is further improved in R3 with support up WPA3-Enterprise, whereas R2 and R1 only support up to WPA2-Enterprise.
-It is also possible to use the same SSID for both the actual Wi-Fi service (WPA2/WPA3) and the online sign-up (OSEN) functionality.
+Security in R3 has been further enhanced, with support for WPA3-Enterprise, compared to the WPA2-Enterprise support in R2 and R1.
+Additionally, R3 allows the use of the same SSID for both the Wi-Fi service (WPA2/WPA3) and the online sign-up (OSEN) functionality if the OSU feature from R2 were to be reintroduced.

 Strategies for deploying Passpoint in the real world

 The Passpoint certification is a moving target, and things may have changed by the time you read this.
-But, as of September 2022, only niche handset brands have been certified for the latest Passpoint release (R3).
-Some Android-based phones are R2 certified, but many are old and not in the market anymore.
-In addition, smartphone vendors usually customize the Android platform to match their product requirements.
-So, just because it works with one vendor doesn’t mean it works with another.
+But, as of October 2024, iPhones does not support Passpoint release (R3).
+Android from version 12 and above support R3, but Android OEM vendors usually customize the Android platform to match their product requirements.
+So, just because it works with one vendor it doesn’t mean it works with another.

 One thing is certain: Operators who wait for new standards to be fully deployed and for mobile device manufacturers to adopt them risk waiting for a very long time.
 It is not only the complexity of the technology that decides whether a handset manufacturer develops support for standards like Passpoint R2/R3 or not.
 Thus, the wait could go on forever.
 Fortunately, there is no reason to delay the introduction of carrier-grade Wi-Fi services.

-Under the Pragmatic Approach to Passpoint tab, we will discuss how Passpoint R1, together with the new Captive Portal API, may well be the interim solution that, in the end, becomes the permanent pragmatic solution for Passpoint-enabled networks.
+In our upcoming blog post, A Pragmatic Approach to Passpoint, we will discuss how Passpoint R1, together with the new Captive Portal API, may well be the interim solution that, in the end, becomes the permanent pragmatic solution for Passpoint-enabled networks.

 pragmatic approach to passpoint